 The Undergraduate Research Scholar Designation (URSD) recognizes a student’s commitment to their development as a researcher during their undergraduate career.
 The URSD appears in the awards section of the transcripts of graduating students.
 URSD awardees receive a white research cord from the Office of Undergraduate Research to wear at convocation and commencement.

-- Two semesters of research – Two semesters of research with a faculty research mentor (if not done through UROP or SPUR, the student’s faculty mentor signs a verification form certifying that two semesters of research were completed).
+- Two semesters of research – Two semesters of research with a UofU faculty research mentor (if not done through UROP or SPUR, the student’s faculty mentor signs a verification form certifying that two semesters of research were completed).

-- Publication – Publish your research in the University of Utah Undergraduate Research Journal, other campus research publication, or other professional journal.
-The publication requirement ensures that students engage in the valuable reflective process of creating an enduring record of their undergraduate research experience.
+- Publication – Publish your research in the University of Utah Undergraduate Research Journal.
+This publication requirement ensures that students engage in the valuable reflective process of creating an enduring record of their undergraduate research experience.
 (Students MUST submit to this Journal to fulfill this URSD requirement.)

 **PLEASE READ: Students must have completed all requirements associated with their involvement in other Office of Undergraduate Research programs in order to be eligible for the URSD.
 This includes the submission of final reports for UROP, Small Grants, and Travel Grants, in addition to any other program requirements.

 Apply during the semester in which you will graduate by completing the online URSD APPLICATION FORM.
 You will be asked to provide the following verifications:

 - Two semesters of research – Indicate the semesters and years of UROP or SPUR, or upload an electronic copy of the verification form signed by your faculty mentor.

 - Presentation – Year you participated in the Undergraduate Research Symposium

 - Publication – Year you submitted to the Undergraduate Research Journal.